 Key Differences between Lending vs Borrowing

-- The major difference between the terms lending and borrowing is that while using the term lend would mean that one is giving up something and then using the term borrow would mean taking up something, although both will describe an arrangement that is temporary.
+- The major difference between the terms lending and borrowing is that using the term lend would mean that one is giving up something and then using the term borrow would mean taking up something.
+However, both will describe a temporary arrangement.

-- The purpose of the lending is to earn something premium while in case of borrowing the purpose is to get the object in which the borrower is interested and is unable to afford the same.
+- The purpose of the lending is to earn something premium while in the case of borrowing the purpose is to get the object in which the borrower is interested and is unable to afford the same.

 - The lender usually will have the upper hand over the borrower.

-- One can lend money which can be secured or unsecured while in case of borrowing one cannot use that terms that are secured borrowing or unsecured borrowing.
+- One can lend money that can be secured or unsecured while in case of borrowing, one cannot use that terms that are secured or unsecured borrowing.

 - Lend is a verb, while borrow is a noun.

 Lending vs Borrowing Comparison Table

 Let’s look at the top 8 Comparison between Lending vs Borrowing.